First Time User? Enroll now.

-There are other types of allergy medicines you can buy without a prescription, such as:
+There are other types of allergy medicines you can buy without a prescription.

-If medicines can't control your allergic rhinitis, you may think about having immunotherapy in the form of allergy shots or sublingual tablets.
+If medicines can't control your allergic rhinitis, you may think about having immunotherapy.
+This comes in the form of allergy shots or tablets.
 Allergy shots are small doses of allergens that your doctor injects under your skin.
-With sublingual immunotherapy, you dissolve a tablet under your tongue daily.
+Or you may dissolve a tablet under your tongue daily.
 Each tablet has a small amount of allergen in it.
 These treatments help your body "get used to" the allergen, so your body reacts less to it over time.

 Allergy shots work best if you are allergic to pollens, animal dander, or dust mites.
-Doctors use allergy shots mainly to treat an allergy caused by one allergen or a closely related group of them, such as grass pollens.
-If you are allergic to more than one type of allergen, you may need to get shots for each type of allergen to relieve all of your symptoms.
-The allergens can usually be combined into one or two shots.
+If you are allergic to more than one type of allergen, you may need to get shots for each type of allergen to help all of your symptoms.

 Current as of: